AstrobioMike/NASA-GeneLab-working/Metagenomics/Illumina/GL-DPPD-XXXX-Illumina-metagenomics.md

 *	`-t` – specifies the number of threads to use

-*	`-m` – specifies the minimum contig length to write out
+*	`--min-contig-length` – specifies the minimum contig length to write out

 *	`> sample-1-assembly.log 2>&1` – sends stdout/stderr to log file